How We Propose to Fund This Initiative: A Sustainable Model for the Future

 Debt Forgiveness: Easing the Burden Over Time

 One of the most innovative aspects of our proposed programme is the debt forgiveness feature.
-After 15 years, your loan balance will start to decrease at a rate of $20,000 per year for 25 years.
+After 15 years, your loan balance will start to decrease at a rate of $5,000 per year for 25 years.
 This gradual reduction helps ease the financial burden over time, making it possible for you to own your home outright sooner than with a traditional mortgage.

 Selling Your Home

-If you decide to sell your home before the loan is fully repaid or forgiven, the outstanding loan amount will need to be paid back when the sale is completed, if you buy another house in New Zealand, and you can roll over the balance to your new home.
+If you decide to sell your home before the loan is fully repaid or forgiven, the outstanding loan amount will need to be paid back when the sale is completed, if you buy another house in New Zealand, you can roll over the balance to your new home.